sinaden/Wide-DeepKerasModel/README.md

 The "prediction file.ipynb" is the piece in which we use the saved h5 model in order to predict the prices from handwritten inputs.

+&#x1F539;  The model structure is taken from a wine price prediction model and it was not buildt from scratch.